 3504 Claims- Only Hospital- Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 1789 Hospital- Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30- Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk- Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery 0230 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization any significant way from results of analyses for a nationally representative hybrid measure.
 Below we highlight the differences between the two measures, including specifications, data used, and testing which reflect limitations of data availability, as well as actual intended differences in the measure (risk adjustment).
 Differences in the measure, data, and testing that reflect limitations in data availability 1.
 Datase t used for development, some testing (see below for differences), and measure results: a.
 The claims-only measure uses nation-wide Medicare FFS claims and the enrollment database. b.
-The hybrid measure uses nation-wide Medicare FFS claims and the enrollment database in the Kaiser Permanente network which includes inpatient claims data information.
-2. Age of patients in cohort: a.
-The claims-only measure includes Medicare FFS patients, age of patients in cohort: a.
-The claims-only measure includes All patients age 50-94 (see later patients who are 65 years or older, are enrolled in fee-for-service (FFS) Medicare, and hospitalized in non-federal hospitals.
+The hybrid measure uses nation-wide Medicare FFS claims and the enrollment database. b.
+The hybrid measure uses nation-wide Medicare FFS claims and the enrollment database. b.
+The hybrid measure uses nation-wide Medicare FFS claims and the enrollment database. b.
+The hybrid measure uses nation-wide Medicare FFS claims and the enrollment database. b.
+The hybrid measure includes in patients in cohort: a.
+The claims-only measure includes Alge of patients age 50-94 (see later patients who are 65 years or older, are enrolled in fee-for-service (FFS) Medicare, and hospitalized in non-federal hospitals.
 For the All-Cause Readmission (ACR) measure version used in the Shared Savings Program (SSP), the measure estimates an Accountable Care Organization (ACO) facility-level RSRR of unplanned, all-cause readmission for any eligible condition within 30 days of hospital discharge.
 The ACR measure is calculated using the same five specialty cohorts and estimates an ACO-level standardized risk ratio for each.
 CMS annually reports the measure for patients who are 65 years or older, are enrolled in FFS Medicare and are ACO assigned beneficiaries.